 This funder supports arts and culture, preservation, education, health, social services, youth, the elderly, economic development, faith groups, and civic affairs in the Texas counties of Hardin, Jefferson, and Orange.

-This funder mainly supports community services, but also healthcare, education, and the arts, in and around Tulsa and Eufaula, Oklahoma.
-Unsolicited proposals are accepted throughout the year.
+This funder prioritizes community services, but also funds healthcare, education, and the arts, in and around Tulsa and Eufaula, Oklahoma.

 This place-based funder supports education, health, human services, and community organizations and programs in Fort Bend, Texas.
 Letters of inquiry are reviewed year-round and grant applications four times per year.